BAE Systems plc (BAESY) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 Is BAESY a buy or sell in 2026?

 BAE Systems plc (BAESY) carries a Strong Buy quantitative rating from A.L.
 Capital Advisory, derived from Discounted Cash Flow intrinsic value analysis, five-factor model scoring (Value, Quality, Momentum, Volatility, Size), and CVaR tail risk measurement.
-At $98.54, the DCF midpoint margin of safety is +36% (intrinsic value range: $111 bear – $157 bull).
-Composite factor score: 3.3/5.
+At $103.85, the DCF midpoint margin of safety is +30% (intrinsic value range: $112 bear – $159 bull).
+Composite factor score: 3.2/5.
 Strongest factor: Volatility (5.0/5).
-Weakest factor: Quality (2.0/5).
-Trailing P/E: 26.8x.
-Rating by Anton Ladnyi, CFA Charterholder (ex-Goldman Sachs Equity Research, ex-J.P.
-Morgan Wealth Management), A.L.
-Capital Advisory, Berlin.
+Weakest factor: Value (2.0/5).
+Trailing P/E: 28.8x.
+Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
+Morgan) · A.L.
+Capital Advisory.
 Full methodology: Portfolio Construction Framework →

 What is the average analyst target price for BAESY?